Who Made This? Fake Detection and Source Attribution with Diffusion Features: Introduction

-The remainder of this paper is organized as follows: ~\Cref{sec:rel_work} reviews relevant literature on synthetic image detection and attribution. ~\Cref{sec:materials_and_methods} describes the GenImage dataset and the procedure used to extract the latent representation of each image using the SDM. ~\Cref{sec:exp_setup} describes the experimental setup, while ~\Cref{sec:results} presents and discusses the obtained results.
+The remainder of this paper is organized as follows: ~\Cref{sec:rel_work} reviews relevant literature on synthetic image detection and attribution. \Cref{sec:materials_and_methods} presents the benchmark dataset (GenImage) alongside an auxiliary dataset of recent generators, and outlines the methodology for extracting per-image latent representations using the SDM. ~\Cref{sec:exp_setup} describes the experimental setup, while ~\Cref{sec:results} presents and discusses the obtained results.
 Finally, ~\Cref{sec:conclusions} concludes the paper with a summary of our findings and outlines future research directions.